win32service/Win32ServiceBundle/README.md

 # Define the runner

 For each service, add a sub-class of `Win32Service\Model\AbstractServiceRunner`.
-The sub-class must be set in service with the tag `win32service.runner` with an alias name corresponding to the `service_id`.
+The sub-class must be configured in service with the tag `win32service.runner` with an alias name corresponding to the `service_id`.

 ## Exemple with one thread